Rice basketball saw their season come to an end at the Conference USA Tournament on Wednesday, falling to Marshall in the first round.

 The Owls knew it was going to take one of their better showings to survive and advance.
 Things just didn’t click on Wednesday, resulting in a season-ending defeat at the star.
 Marshall would triumph by a final score of 82-65.

 In many ways, this was a transition season for the Owls.
 The flood of transfers following the 2017-2018 campaign gave way to a young core of players with potential, but plenty to learn.
 On their best days, this team tested some of the best teams in the conference.
 The future is bright for Rice basketball.
-2019 just wasn’t their year.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+2019 just wasn’t their year.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.